DEVELOPMENT

 🧱 5 Layers of IoT in the Transportation Industry

-An IoT architecture in transportation presents 5 operational layers to set up a trustworthy system of goods shipment.
+IoT in transportation and freight transport presents 5 operational layers to set up a trustworthy system of goods shipment.
 These are:

 • an application layer;